klauspost/readahead/README.md

 This package is meant to be simple and stable, so therefore these strict requirements.

-The only feature I have considered is supporting the `io.Seeker` interface.
-I currently do not plan to add it myself, but if you can show a clean and well-tested way to implementing it, I will consider to merge it.
-If not, I will be happy to link to it.

 # license

 This package is released under the MIT license.
 See the supplied LICENSE file for more info.